 Leonardo co-founded The School Days Project in 2004 as a Photographer and Social Researcher.
-He traveled to more than 25 countries conducting a project on School Culture involving thousands of school students.
+He travelled to more than 25 countries conducting a project on School Culture involving thousands of school students.
 He was awarded a scholarship to attend and present at the Young Social Entrepreneur Forum in Malasya (2008) and The School Days project was also published as an educational book by Amayra Publishing (Brazil).

 During November 2010, Leonardo completed an Internship in New Delhi, India with the Centre for Refugee Research (CRR) where he collaborated with community development strategies for refugees from Burma, Somalia and Afghanistan as well as participating in the UNHCR dialogue with women and girls.
 For 4 years, Leonardo consulted for STARTTS (Service for the Treatment and Rehabilitation of Torture and Trauma Survivors).
 The project titled Communities in Cultural Transition Project (CiCTP) panel aimed to assist non-funded associations and groups from newly arrived small and emerging refugee communities like the Mandaean, Karen, Hazara, Sierra Leonean, Liberian, South Sudanese, Burundian and Congolese, to develop governance and leadership capacity.